-3. The Commission shall without delay after ... [date of entry into force of this Regulation] take the measures necessary to ensure that the Management Board established pursuant to Article 10 starts its work on 1 May 2017.
+3. The Commission shall without delay after 13 June 2016 take the measures necessary to ensure that the Management Board established pursuant to Article 10 starts its work on 1 May 2017.

-4. By ...
-[6 months from the date of entry into force of this Regulation], the Member States shall notify the Commission of the names of the persons whom they have appointed as member and alternate member of the Management Board, in accordance with Article 10.
+4. By 14 December 2016, the Member States shall notify the Commission of the names of the persons whom they have appointed as member and alternate member of the Management Board, in accordance with Article 10.